DaWelter/replicantface/doc/dataset.md

 One notable thing is the bias to ca 5 deg. pitch.
 This was important for maximizing the benchmark score on AFLW2k-3D and matching my networks performances with training on FaceSynthetics.

 Beware that the default settings for ReplicantFace will not produce this distribution.
 The current data stems from a combination of the default with a correction with more samples which I added later to achieve the pitch bias.
 See below.

+The bounding boxes are created from facial vertices.
+Samples with bounding boxes (based on the face segmentation this time) smaller than 32 pixels were filtered out.
+Samples with yaw larger than 90 deg were also filtered.

 The size distribution of the bounding boxes is shown next.
 The faces only fill half of the images to allow for shift augmentation with visible background.